david-zwicker/py-utils/README.md

 python code that can be executed as a command directly from the shell.

-## Requirements
+## Necessary python packages

-Necessary python packages:
+The following external packages are required for many of the functions

 Package       | Usage
 --------------|-------------------------------------------